Consensys/evm-dafny/README.md

 and the final result is pushed onto the stack after the operands are popped, and the program counter is advanced by 1.

+# Verifying Bytecode

+Our EVM is written in Dafny.
+As a result we can instrument bytecode with some reasoning features.
+Some examples are given in [the verification examples section.](./VERIFICATION.md)
 # Building the Code

 This repository uses [`gradle`](https://gradle.org/) as the de facto